Stripe Billing and Payments

 Introduction to payments on Spruce

 Spruce offers an integration with the online payments platform Stripe, which allows you to send payment requests to patients and collect those payments all within a Spruce secure conversation.
 Patients must download the app on their mobile device to be able to complete the payment request.
 This is especially useful for our customers who practice telemedicine and use Spruce Visits and video calling.
+You must be on the Spruce Communicator plan to access the Stripe integration.

 Once a payment request is sent to a patient, the patient pays through the Spruce mobile app.
 Stripe then routes funds to the bank account of your choice.
 As a Stripe customer, you can manage when and how often money is transferred from your Stripe account to your bank account from your Stripe dashboard.